 In effect Microsoft have reinvented a framework which removes the constraints of having to use Windows. .NET core will be adopted by companies who would have never touched it and when people start using .NET core they are then much more likly to use Azure to host it in.
 It's quite clever really.

 So .Net core is a rewrite of the Microsoft web framework to allow it to run on different web servers and on different operating systems.
 It removes a lot of the limitations of MVC and web forms, allowing for better unit testing and good practice development processes.
 In 5-10 years time .NET Core will be the normal way of working for people from a Microsoft programming stack background, however, in the short term, this has made life very interesting/difficult for CMS vendors.

 Most CMS systems have been built up over a number of years in MVC, web forms and even asp.
 To make a CMS work with .NET core will mean all of the vendors will have to rewrite a lot of the application from scratch.
 This rewrite will obviosuly take a lot of time and effort and for that reason even though the .NET core is out, there are no major .NET core CMS systems yet.

 Who will win the .NET CORE CMS Race?

-It seems all the big .NET systems Umbraco, EPiserver and Sitecore are still quite a long way away for being fully .NET core compliant.
-Umbraco for example is currently on version 7 and according to the roadmap it won't be .NET core ready until version 9, which will very likely be at least another year away.
-Episerver and Sitecore find themselves in a similiar boat.
-The Episerver admin for example, still has some web form aspects around it to getting rid of all the dependencies, so the CMS itself can run on a Linux server for example is complex.
+It seems all the big .NET systems Umbraco, Episerver and Sitecore are still quite a long way away for being fully .NET core compliant.
+Umbraco, for example, is currently on version 7 and according to the roadmap, it won't be .NET core ready until version 9, which will very likely be at least another year away.
+Episerver and Sitecore find themselves in a similar boat.
+The Episerver admin for example still has some webform aspects around it to getting rid of all the dependencies, so the CMS itself can run on a Linux server, for example, is complex.